 New research from the McKinsey Global Institute attempts to simulate the impact of AI on the world economy.
 First, it builds on an understanding of the behavior of companies and the dynamics of various sectors to develop a bottom-up view of how to adopt and absorb AI technologies.
 Second, it takes into account the likely disruptions that countries, companies, and workers are likely to experience as they transition to AI.
 There will very probably be costs during this transition period, and they need to be factored into any estimate.
 The analysis examines how economic gains and losses are likely to be distributed among firms, employees, and countries and how this distribution could potentially hamper the capture of AI benefits.
 Third, the research examines the dynamics of AI for a wide range of countries—clustered into groups with similar characteristics—with the aim of giving a more global view.

 The analysis should be seen as a guide to the potential economic impact of AI based on the best knowledge available at this stage.
 Among the major findings are the following:

 - There is large potential for AI to contribute to global economic activity

 - A key challenge is that adoption of AI could widen gaps among countries, companies, and workers

-There is Large Potential for AI to Contribute to Global Economic Activity
+There is Large Potential for AI to Contribute to the Global Economy